 Places to visit:

 Three Bridges Bed & Breakfast lies on the Fife shores of the River Forth 1 mile west of the Forth Road, Rail and Queensferry Crossing Bridges.
-This tastefully decorated guest house overlooks Rosyth Royal Dockyard and the River Forth on it's south side, and on it's west side, it is approximately 50mters from the gates of HMS CALEDONIA (Naval Establishment) the Historic Town of Dunfermline with it's many tourist attractions is only 3 miles North of Rosyth Centre, with the Birth Place of Andrew Carnegie (once the richest man in the world) and resting place of Robert The Bruce and they say "perhaps William Wallace too" in the ancient Abbey.
+This tastefully decorated guest house overlooks Rosyth Royal Dockyard and the River Forth on it's south side, and on it's west side, it is approximately 100mters from the gates of HMS CALEDONIA (Naval Establishment).
+The Historic City of Dunfermline (formerly the capital of Scotland) with it's many tourist attractions is only 3 miles North of Rosyth Centre, with many attractions namely the Birth Place of Andrew Carnegie (once the richest man in the world) the resting place of Robert The Bruce and they say "perhaps William Wallace too" in the ancient Abbey of many Kings and Queens.

 On the Edinburgh side of the Bridges are three of Scotland's finest stately homes, Dundas Castle, Hopetoun House and Dalmeny House.
 Within a few miles drive are Blackness Castle, House of the Binns and the very historic Palace of Linlithgow.

-For people who are more interested in water sports, South Queensferry's Port Edgar Marina offers plenty of scope for any visiting sea faring people.
-To the north of the Bridge in North Queensferry the shark infested waters of www.deapseaworld.com await you.
+For people who are more interested in water sports, South Queensferry's, Port Edgar Marina offers lots of scope for any visiting sea faring people.
+To the north of the Bridges is the small village of North Queensferry, it is host to the shark infested waters of www.deapseaworld.com on the slip of the village it also houses the smallest Lighthouse in the UK.

-For other sporting enthusiasts, Knockhill Racing Circuit and the Ratho Adventure Centre are less than 20 minutes away.
-As you would expect in the land of golf, there are a large number of golf courses nearby in Lothian and in Fife (including the links at St Andrews).
+For other sporting enthusiasts, Knockhill Racing Circuit and the Ratho Adventure Centre are less than a 20 minutes drive.
+As you would expect in the land of golf, there are a large number of golf courses nearby in Lothian and Fife (including the famous links at St Andrews).

 Nearby the Fife Cycleways, the Fife Coastal Paths or the Falkirk Wheel provide an enjoyable way to spend a day.
-In the evening, visitors can enjoy the spectacle of the world famous Forth Rail Bridge floodlit from dusk until dawn.
+In the winter evening, visitors can enjoy the spectacle of the world famous Forth Rail Bridge floodlit from dusk until dawn in the dark nights.
 Or you could view the Bridge by taking a leisurely cruise along the River Forth in the Maid of the Forth, or with Forth Tours.

-Further afield yet still within 20 minutes of Rosyth is Scotland's Capital City of Edinburgh with its famous Inactive Volcano (Arthur's Seat) overlooking the city which is steeped in history, including a beautiful Castle, Palace, Cathedrals and historic buildings which will enthral anyone visiting this lovely area.
+Further afield yet still within 20 minutes of Rosyth is Scotland's Capital City of Edinburgh with its famous Inactive Volcano (Arthur's Seat) overlooking the city which is steeped in history, including a beautiful Castle, Palace, Cathedrals, Scottish Parliament building and historic buildings which will enthral anyone visiting this lovely area.

 On the Edinburgh side of the Bridges are three of Scotland's finest stately homes, Dundas Castle, Hopetoun House and Dalmeny House.
 Within a few miles drive are Blackness Castle, House of the Binns and the very historic Palace of Linlithgow.

-For people who are more interested in water sports, South Queensferry's Port Edgar Marina offers plenty of scope for any visiting sea faring people.
-To the north of the Bridge in North Queensferry the shark infested waters of www.deapseaworld.com await you.
+For people who are more interested in water sports, South Queensferry's, Port Edgar Marina offers lots of scope for any visiting sea faring people.
+To the north of the Bridges is the small village of North Queensferry, it is host to the shark infested waters of www.deapseaworld.com on the slip of the village it also houses the smallest Lighthouse in the UK.

-For other sporting enthusiasts, Knockhill Racing Circuit and the Ratho Adventure Centre are less than 20 minutes away.
-As you would expect in the land of golf, there are a large number of golf courses nearby in Lothian and in Fife (including the links at St Andrews).
+For other sporting enthusiasts, Knockhill Racing Circuit and the Ratho Adventure Centre are less than a 20 minutes drive.
+As you would expect in the land of golf, there are a large number of golf courses nearby in Lothian and Fife (including the famous links at St Andrews).

 Nearby the Fife Cycleways, the Fife Coastal Paths or the Falkirk Wheel provide an enjoyable way to spend a day.
-In the evening, visitors can enjoy the spectacle of the world famous Forth Rail Bridge floodlit from dusk until dawn.
+In the winter evening, visitors can enjoy the spectacle of the world famous Forth Rail Bridge floodlit from dusk until dawn in the dark nights.
 Or you could view the Bridge by taking a leisurely cruise along the River Forth in the Maid of the Forth, or with Forth Tours.

-Further afield yet still within 20 minutes of Rosyth is Scotland's Capital City of Edinburgh with its famous Inactive Volcano (Arthur's Seat) overlooking the city which is steeped in history, including a beautiful Castle, Palace, Cathedrals and historic buildings which will enthral anyone visiting this lovely area.
+Further afield yet still within 20 minutes of Rosyth is Scotland's Capital City of Edinburgh with its famous Inactive Volcano (Arthur's Seat) overlooking the city which is steeped in history, including a beautiful Castle, Palace, Cathedrals, Scottish Parliament building and historic buildings which will enthral anyone visiting this lovely area.